-A process exists for creating and managing a FOSS component bill of materials which includes each component (and its Identified Licenses) in a Supplied Software release.
+3.1 A process exists for creating and managing a FOSS component bill of materials which includes each component (and its Identified Licenses) in a Supplied Software release.

-- 3.1.1 A documented procedure exists that describes the process of identifying and tracking information about the collection of FOSS components from which a Supplied Software release is comprised. - □ 3.1.2 FOSS component records exist for each Supplied Software release which demonstrates the documented procedure was properly followed.
+3.1.1 A do ocumented procedur e exists for identify ing, tra icking and archiving informati on about the collection of FOSS component s from which a Supplie d Software release is comprised

+□ 3.1.2 FOSS component records exist for each Supplied Software release which demonstrates the documented procedure was properly followed.

-To ensure a procedure exists for creating and managing a FOSS component bill of materials used to construct the Supplied Software.
+To ensure a process exists for creating and managing a FOSS component bill of materials used to construct the Supplied Software.
 A bill of materials is needed to support the systematic review of each component's license terms to understand the obligations and restrictions as it applies to the distribution of the Supplied Software.

-- 3.2 The FOSS program must be capable of handling common FOSS use cases encountered by Software Staff for Supplied Software, which may include the following use cases (note that the list is neither exhaustive, nor may all of the use cases apply): - distributed in binary form; - distributed in source form; - integrated with other FOSS such that it may trigger copyleft obligations; - contains modified FOSS; - contains FOSS or other software under an incompatible license interacting with other components within the Supplied Software; and/or - contains FOSS with attribution requirements.
+- 3.2 The FOSS management program must be capable of handling common FOSS license use cases encountered by Software Staff for Supplied Software, which may include the following use cases (note that the list is neither exhaustive, nor may all of the use cases apply): - distributed in binary form; - distributed in source form; - integrated with other FOSS such that it may trigger copyleft obligations; - contains modified FOSS; - contains FOSS or other software under an incompatible license interacting with other components within the Supplied Software; and/or - contains FOSS with attribution requirements.

-□ 3.2.1 A procedure has been implemented that is capable of handling the common FOSS use cases encountered by Software Staff for Supplied Software.
+□ 3.2.1 A procedure has been implemented that handles the common FOSS license use cases for the FOSS components of each Supplied Software release.

-To ensure the FOSS management program is sufficiently robust to handle an organization's common FOSS use cases as a result of that organization's business practices.
+To ensure the program is sufficiently robust to handle an organization's common FOSS license use cases.
 That a procedure exists to support this activity and that the procedure is followed.